 We always recommend that you don’t head out on the water until you’ve checked the latest fishing reports.
 Experienced anglers share the most up to date information on the water conditions and the fish behavior, so you can know how to prepare.
 Not only will you be able to select the best flies, but you’ll stay safe too.

 Here are two resources to find out what’s happening on the local lakes and waterways.
 First, you’ll find the Orvis fishing reports for many fisheries across Maine.
 You can also check out the Maine Fly Fish forum to see if any of the users have posted recent fishing updates, too.
+You can also check out the best fly fishing forums here.

 Best Flies for Maine